MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **SessionId** - The identifier for the session

 - **SessionLength** - Length of current process session in seconds

+### lifecycle_previousexitdata

+This event is triggered by Microsoft AutoUpdate (MAU) launch, and reports on the termination status of the previous session.
+Microsoft uses this data to monitor reliability of the MAU process for future improvement.

+The following fields are collected:

+- **DetectedHangCount** - Number of Hangs detected for previous session.

+- **ExceptionEnum** - Numeric value identifying exception thrown that caused previous session to exit.

+- **ExitWasGraceful** - String indicating whether previous session was exited gracefully.
+This is used to determine reliability of Microsoft AutoUpdate process.

+- **LastULSLogTag** - Last ULS log encountered before the previous session ungraceful exit.

+- **OSLocale** - OS Locale previous session was running under.

+- **OSVersion** - OS Version previous session was running under.

+- **ResidentMemoryOnCrash** - Resident Memory footprint for previous session.

+- **SessionBuildNumber** - String identifying previous session build number.

+- **SessionDurationSeconds** - Previous session duration in seconds.

+- **SessionId** - String identifying previous session.

+- **SessionLongBuildNumber** - String identifying previous session version in extended format.

+- **SessionTerminationDurationSeconds** - Session termination duration in seconds.

+- **SessionVersion** - String identifying previous session version.

+- **StackHash** - Hash value of the crash stack detected.

+- **UnsymbolicatedChecksum** - Checks sum of unsymbolicated crash data for previous session.

+- **VirtualMemoryOnCrash** - Virtual Memory footprint for previous session.

 ### Lifecycle.terminate